Healthy. Fun. Fresh. All served inside a lettuce leaf. What more could you want?

 Fish Sauce - £1.25

 Red Chillies - £0.60

 1 Bunch of Mint - £0.70

 Little Gem Lettuce - £0.50

 Total Cost - £9.71 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 At this point, get 300g of rice on.
-Rinse the rice, and then add it to a pan with 2 times the amount of boiling water.
-Cook without a lid until water has been absorbed.
+Rinse the rice and add it to a pan with 2 times the amount of boiling water.
+Cook without a lid until the water has been absorbed.

-In the same wok, add a splash more oil, and then add your ginger, red chilli, mint and coriander stalks, spring onions and two teaspoons of lemongrass puree.
+In the same wok, add a splash more oil.
+Add your ginger, red chilli, mint and coriander stalks, spring onions and 2 teaspoons of lemongrass puree.

 Serve the larb in crispy lettuce leaves and enjoy!